abavisg/may-vibes-17/README.md

 - **Welcome Screen**: Introduction to the app with options to join or sign in
 - **Sign Up**: Create an account with email, birthday, and timezone
 - **Mood Entry**: Record your mood on a scale from 0 to 10, select an emoji, and write a journal entry
-- **Home Screen**: View your mood patterns with a dynamic globe visualization
+- **Home Screen**: View your mood patterns with an interactive map visualization
 - **Settings**: Manage your profile information and app preferences

 ## Implementation Details

-TweenVibes is built with Flutter and follows a clean, modular architecture:
+TwinVibes is built with Flutter and follows a clean, modular architecture:

 - **Screens**: Each screen is implemented as a separate widget class
 - **Theme**: Consistent color scheme and styling across the app
-- **Custom Widgets**: Includes a custom-drawn globe visualization
+- **Map Visualization**: Interactive map that displays user moods with color-coded avatars
 - **Form Inputs**: Uses TextField, DropdownButtonFormField, and Slider for user input
 - **Navigation**: Modern navigation with floating action button and modal screens

+## Features

+### Interactive Map
+- Zoomable, pannable world map using flutter_map
+- Color-coded user avatars (red for low mood, yellow for neutral, green for high mood)
+- Tap on avatars to view detailed mood information
+- Dynamic forecast that updates every 30 minutes

 ## Getting Started